camlab-bioml/rakaia/README.md

 The rakaia viewer is capable of rapid, interactive analysis of large regions of interest (ROI), and currently supports the following technologies:

-- Spatial proteomics such as imaging mass cytometry (IMC), immunofluorescence (IF), and immunohistochemistry (IHC)
+- Multiplexed imaging such as imaging mass cytometry (IMC), immunofluorescence (IF), and immunohistochemistry (IHC)
-- spatial transcriptomics such as 10X Visium Spatial Gene Expression (V1, V2, HD), Xenium, and others
+- Spatial transcriptomics (ST) such as 10X Visium (V1, V2, HD), Xenium, and others
-- Whole slide images (WSI) such as H & E
+- Whole slide images (WSI) such as H&E

 Tools in the rakaia application include: